MorenoLaQuatra/MorenoLaQuatra/README.md

 </h1>
 <br/>

+*I spend my days trying to move things closer if they're similar, and further apart otherwise.
+Coincidentally, this aligns with ML/DL.*

-🎓 I'm an **Assistant Professor** in Artificial Intelligence and Machine Learning at [STMLab](https://github.com/K-STMLab), Università degli Studi di Enna "Kore".
+I'm an Assistant Professor in AI and Machine Learning at [STMLab](https://github.com/K-STMLab), Università degli Studi di Enna "Kore".

-My research focuses on:
+My research focus:

-- 📝 Natural Language Processing
+- 📝 NLP
-- 🔉 Speech and Audio Processing
+- 🔉 speech and audio processing
-- 🖼️ Multimodal Learning
+-  🖼️ multimodal learning.

-I’m particularly interested in how machines can understand and process both **general audio content** and **spoken language** i.e. new architecture that push forward audio understanding, pathological voice analysis, expressive speech modeling.
+I'm particularly interested in how machines can understand both general audio content and spoken language – things like new architectures for audio understanding, pathological voice analysis, and expressive speech modeling.

+---

 🚀 I actively collaborate on research in speech-based DL.
-If you're passionate about **audio representation learning**, **spoken content analysis**, or **multilingual/multimodal learning**, feel free to reach out.
+If you're passionate about **audio representation learning**, **spoken content analysis**, or **multilingual/multimodal learning**, please don't hesitate to reach out.

-🎓 Are you a master's student curious about these fields?
-Take a look at my [thesis proposals](https://github.com/MorenoLaQuatra/master-thesis-proposals) — I’m always happy to mentor motivated students on research-driven projects.
+**For master's students:** If you're curious about these areas, I have [thesis proposals](https://github.com/MorenoLaQuatra/master-thesis-proposals) available and I'm happy to discuss about research-driven projects.

 ---